illinois-ceesd/mirgecom/doc/model/fluid.rst

 supports reactive fluid mixtures with a number of mixture species = $N_s$ on unstructured meshes and :ref:`discretizes the equations in a Discontinuous Galerkin setting<disc-strat>`.

-The formulation presented here follows from [Ihme_2014]_ and [Cook_2009]_.
+The formulation presented here follows [Ihme_2014]_ and [Cook_2009]_.
 The governing equations, written in conservative form, are summarized as follows:

 .. math::
     \partial_{t}{\rho} + \partial_{j}{\rho v_j} &= S_\rho \\